DRJP/nimbleNoBounds/README.md

 nimbleNoBounds
 ===============

-A collection of continuous uni-variate probability distributions transformed to the (unbounded) real line.
+A collection of continuous univariate probability distributions transformed to the (unbounded) real line.
 Using these transformed distributions can (theoretically) result in more efficient MCMC.